dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ## Description:
 Pixel Art manipulation code based on: https://github.com/Astropulse/pixeldetector

-Included palettes from: https://lospec.com/palette-list.
-If you like some palette, download the 1px one and add it to the "ComfyUI-PixelArt-Detector\palettes\1x" directory.

 This adds 4 custom nodes:
 * PixelArt Detector (+Save) - this node is All in One reduce palette, resize, saving image node
 * PixelArt Detector (mage->) - this node will downscale and reduce the palette and forward the image to another node